 I included post-docs in my thinking at that time.
 In particular, the reference to “For some M.D.-Ph.D. students, there can be a significant loss of a support system that they may have developed” strikes a chord and was part of my thinking.
 New institutions and grant-funding approaches can leave post-docs out in the cold, too.

 Part of the idea was to cover for those from backgrounds that might not try to talk to someone.
-As an example, relative is currently a counsellor in Asia and has commented that students there rarely seek help on their own initiative.
+As an example, a relative is currently a counsellor in Asia and has commented that students there rarely seek help on their own initiative.

 Any thoughts?
 (Stories?
 Mopes?!)